Ties de Kock

 3 min read

-The RIPE NCC will soon launch a new version of the RIPEstat UI built on the original 2013 version, but with a much more modern look and feel.
+The RIPE NCC will launched a new version of the RIPEstat UI built on the original 2013 version, but with a much more modern look and feel.
 In this article, the team highlights some of the changes made and shares a first look at the new design.

 In October last year, with visitors to RIPEstat having had access to two distinct user interfaces since 2020, we decided it was time to streamline things and start the process of moving back to a single, consolidated RIPEstat UI.